-ARTICLE 18 - VACATION
+ARTICLE 20 - VACATION

-- 1. Accrual: All full-time probationary and permanent employees shall accrue vacation as follows: - a.
-3.39 hours per pay period for less than three (3) years of service (88 hours annually). (i.e.0-36 months) - b.
-4.62 hours per pay period for three (3) or more years of service and less than ten (10) years of service (120 hours annually).(i.e. 37-120 months) - c.
-6.16 hours per pay period for ten (10) or more years of service and less than fifteen (15) years of service (160 hours annually). (i.e.121-180 months) - d.
-All full-time, permanent employees covered under this Agreement with fifteen (15) or more years of service shall accrue vacation at the rate of 7.69 hours per pay period (200 hours annually). (i.e. more than 180 months) - 2.
-Accumulation: Vacation time can be accrued and accumulated to a maximum of two hundred forty (240) hours for employees with less than ten years of service and up to a maximum of three hundred forty (340) hours for employees with ten years or more of service. - 3.
-Use: Accrued vacation time may be used in blocks of one-half-hour or more.
-All vacation use must be pre-approved by immediate supervisor.
+- 1. Accrual: All full-time probationary and permanent employees shall accrue vacation as follows: - 3.39 hours per pay period for less than three (3) years of service (88 hours annually). (i.e.0-36 months) - 4.62 hours per pay period for three (3) or more years of service and less than ten (10) years of service (120 hours annually). (i.e. 37-120 months) - 6.16 hours per pay period for ten (10) or more years of service and less than fifteen (15) years of service (160 hours annually). (i.e.121-180 months) - All full-time, permanent employees covered under this Agreement with fifteen (15) or more years of service shall accrue vacation at the rate of 7.69 hours per pay period (200 hours annually). (i.e. more than 180 months) - 2.
+Accumulation: Vacation time can be accrued and accumulated to a maximum of two hundred forty (240) hours for employees with less than ten years of service and up to a maximum of three hundred forty (340) hours for employees with ten years or more of service. - Use: Accrued vacation time may be used in blocks of one-half-hour or more.
+All vacation use must be pre-approved by immediate supervisor. - 4.
+Vacation Cash-outBuy-Back: Ems are eligible to out - 4.
+Employees are encouraged to use their vacation time during the year to reduce stress and promote work-life balance.
+Vacation cash out is not intended to replace the use of vacation time.
+Employees may elect to have a portion of their accrued vacation to be cashed out once per calendar year as noted below.